vedph/cadmus-vela/README.md

 ## Models

 A single item represents a graffiti/inscription.
-Each item has these metadata:
+Each item has these metadata (letters in brackets refer to the original [spreadsheet](#original-spreadsheet) column):

 - ID (A)
-- flags: include editorial state (C) and project segment (F)
+- flags: include editorial state (C) and project segment (F).
+Flags are:
+  - in lavorazione
+  - importata
+  - lavorata
+  - rilevata
+  - convalidata
 - title (A)
 - description